ursbraem/Solutions/templates/render-dataselect-relations.md

 	  	));
 ```

-> Note: We're using the template for the play item type as a "sub" template for rendering.
+> Note: We're using the template for the play item (play.html) type as a "sub" template for rendering.
 That's not mandatory, we could also write another custom FE template and use that.

-> Note: If it's becoming confusing, I use <perch:showall /> in the template and in PHP, e.g. after `'each' => function($item) {`:
+> Note: If it's becoming confusing, I use ```<perch:showall />```in the template.
+And of course, to analyse the output:

 ```
+...
+'each' => function($item) {
 echo '<pre>';
 print_r($item);
 echo '</pre>';
+...
 ```

 That's it!
 The "subtemplate" will be included into the region's main template.